LIST-Geoinformatika/foss4g_2023/README.md

     }, [map, mapElement]);
 ```

--   This useEffect hook is responsible for creating and initializing the map when the component mounts or when the map or mapElement dependencies change,
+-   This useEffect hook is responsible for creating and initializing the map when the component mounts or when the `map` or `mapElement` dependencies change,
--   If mapRef.current exists or mapElement.current is falsy, the effect is skipped,
+-   If `mapRef.current` exists or `mapElement.current` is falsy, the effect is skipped so that we don't end up with two maps because of React strict mode,
--   An OSM source is created using new OSM(),
+-   An OSM source is created using new `OSM()`,
--   The Map instance is created using new Map and assigned to mapRef.current,
+-   The Map instance is created using new `Map` constructor and assigned to `mapRef.current`,
--   The map is configured with a target element (mapElement.current), an array of layers (including an OSM tile layer and a WMS tile layer), and the view (mapView),
+-   The map is configured with a target element (`mapElement.current`), an array of layers (including an OSM tile layer and a WMS tile layer), and the view (`mapView`),
--   If mapRef.current is truthy (i.e., the map instance is successfully created), setMap is called to update the map state,
+-   If `mapRef.current` is truthy (i.e., the map instance is successfully created), `setMap` is called to update the `map` state and save instance for later use,
--   An empty cleanup function is returned to ensure any necessary cleanup is performed.
+-   If there is a need to add cleanup function on component unmount we can define it inside the return function.
+For now it is left empty.

 ```
 return (